-2016; Bai et al., 2019).
-According to Beel et al. (2016), more than half of these studies (55%) have applied 71

-Clarifying the notion of serendipity Most existing studies have evaluated recommender systems by 76 focusing on measures of accuracy, including precision, mean reciprocal rank (MRR), and normalised 77 discounted cumulative gain (nDCG).
-However, studies that have addressed recommender systems in 78 other domains (e.g., movies) argue that there are important considerations other than accuracy (McNee 79 et al., 2006; Herlocker et al., 2004).
-One of these considerations is serendipity, which is a term that has 80 been defined differently in the literature in the context of recommender systems.
-For instance, Kotkov 81 et al. (2016) defined serendipity as "a property that indicates how good a recommender system is at 82 suggesting serendipitous items that are relevant, novel, and unexpected for a particular user."
-Similarly, 83 84 Herlocker et al. (2004) defined serendipity as measure of the extent to which the recommended items are both attractive and surprising to the users.
-Other researchers have offered comparable definitions of 85 serendipity (Shani and Gunawardana, 2011).
-86 According to Ge et al. (2010), it is important to recognise two important aspects of serendipity: firstly, 87 a serendipitous item should be unknown to the user and, moreover, should not be expected; and secondly, 88
+Clarifying the notion of serendipity Most existing studies have evaluated research paper recommender systems by focusing on measures of accuracy, including precision, mean reciprocal rank (MRR), and nor-

+90 malised discounted cumulative gain (nDCG).
+However, studies that have addressed recommender systems been defined differently in the literature in the context of recommender systems.
+For instance, Kotkov et al.

+91 in other domains (e.g., movies) argue that there are important considerations other than accuracy (McNee serendipitous items that are relevant and unexpected for a particular user."
+Similarly, Herlocker et al. (2004) defined serendipity as measure of the extent to which the recommended items are both attractive

+92 et al., 2006; Herlocker et al., 2004).
+One of these considerations is serendipity, which is a term that has and surprising to the users.
+Other researchers have offered comparable definitions of serendipity (Shani and Gunawardana, 2011).

-- the item should be interesting, relevant, and useful to the user.
-Taking these two aspects into account, Ge 89 - et al. (2010) proposed a quantitative metric to evaluate the degree to which recommender systems are 90 - effective at generating serendipitous recommendations.
-91 - Use of social media for serendipitous recommendations In previous studies addressing content-92 - based research paper recommender systems (Beel et al., 2016; Bai et al., 2019), the authors calculated 93
+94 (2016) defined serendipity as "a property that indicates how good a recommender system is at suggesting a serendipitous item should be unknown to the user and, moreover, should not be expected; and secondly, the item should be interesting, relevant, and useful to the user.
+Taking these two aspects into account, Ge et al. (2010) proposed a quantitative metric to evaluate the degree to which recommender systems are